Random Variables

 Definition 1 (Sample space) :

-The set of all possible outcomes of an experiment is called the sample space, denoted by Ω\Omega.
+A sample space is the set of all possible outcomes of an experiment, denoted by Ω\Omega.

 An event can be defined as a subset of the appropriate sample space Ω\Omega.
 If Ω={H,T}\Omega = \{ H, T\}, then an event AA cab be {H}\{H\} or {H}C\{H\}^{C} or {H}{T}\{H\} \cap \{T\} or else if Ω={1,2,3,4,5,6}\Omega = \{ 1, 2, 3, 4, 5, 6 \}, then AA can be {2,4,6}\{2, 4, 6\} or {1,2,3}\{1, 2, 3\} or {2}C\{2\}^{C}.